Xiphe/php-proxy/README.md

 Copy all files to the server that will serve as proxy and edit the config.php file to match your environment.

+Or use [composer](http://getcomposer.org/) to integrate the Proxy class into your project.

 Usage
 -----